kuterd/kuterd.github.io/entries/writing_a_simple_compiler.md

 ```

 # Conclusion
-I think the contents in this article should be enough ammunition for you to build esoteric compilers of your own.
+The contents in this article should be enough ammunition for you to build esoteric compilers of your own.

-In this article I mainly focused on practical stuff and I strongly suggest that you read text books on compilers if you want to learn more about the more advanced or theoretical subjects.
+In this article I mainly focused on practical stuff.
+I strongly suggest that you read textbooks on compilers if you want to learn more about the more advanced or theoretical subjects.
 I enjoyed reading "Engineering a Compiler 2nd Edition by Keith D. Cooper (Author), Linda Torczon".

 If you think there where any errors in the article, feel free to send me an email (you can find it in the index page).